1. Can I process my forms by mail?

 At the time of the transfer, the purchaser is responsible for payment of the fee in the amount of two percent of the purchase price as defined in Section 1 of the Act and Section 1.03 of the Rules and Regulations (PDF)

-First-time home buyers who have received an exemption from all or part of the Land Bank fee will have a lien recorded against their property at the Nantucket County Registry of Deeds.
-This lien is to ensure that the requirements of the first-time home buyer’s (-m-) exemption are met and that the Land Bank will be notified if the owner attempts to sell the property, which is subject to the lien, before the five-year ownership and domicile requirements are fulfilled.
+Deed restricted affordable home buyers and first-time home buyers who have received an exemption from all or part of the Land Bank fee will have a lien recorded against their property at the Nantucket County Registry of Deeds.
+This lien is to ensure that the requirements of the affordable housing restrictions (-o-) exemption and first-time home buyer’s (-m-) exemption are met and that the Land Bank will be notified if the owner attempts to sell the property, which is subject to the lien, before the five-year ownership and domicile requirements are fulfilled.
 The subsequent sale of a property where the (-m-) exemption was granted will trigger the fee to become due and payable to the Land Bank together with accrued interest (14% per annum, set by statute) and penalties.

 The Land Bank has been instructed to inform the public that payments of the Land Bank fee are considered a fee, and not a tax-deductible expense, in the eyes of the Internal Revenue Service.
 Please consult individual tax advisor for further advice on this matter.